guillaumemoreau/db-course/09_bigd.md

 ### Consistent hashing

 - Valid for horizontal partitioning only
-- Data and servers are /hashed/ by the same function
+- Data and servers are *hashed* by the same function
-- Data are mapped the server just behind on a ring representing the hash values
+- Data are mapped to the preceding server on a ring representing the hash values

+\center\includegraphics[width=3cm]{fig/hash-ring.pdf}

 ### Map-Reduce